Best Reciprocating Saw Reviews

 The 5-inch blade coming in the package is quite sturdy and can be used on medium-sized tree limbs and thin plastic pipes.
 For metal works, you’ll have to get another blade.
 The good news is the saw’s mechanism accepts multiple blade brands, so it’s easy to get a replacement.

 The motor pushes the blade at 3,000 SPM maximum, with a ⅞-inch length of a single stroke.
 It means the 2-inch branch can be cut in a minute without applying much effort.
-The pressure on the trigger regulates the speed, and the trigger has medium sensitivity.
+The speed is regulated by the pressure applied to the trigger, which has a moderate sensitivity.
 It doesn’t start at a light touch, but once you start the motor, you can regulate the speed with ease.

 The assembly quality of this tool is high.
 The rubberized parts are grippy, and the saw fits well in the hands.
-The 20V battery is easy to slide in and out with a single move.
+The 20V battery can be easily inserted and removed with a single motion.
 It sustained 1h5min of constant operation when working around my paddock.
-The cuts were clean, and it was good to have a shoe pivot to reach the tricky places.
+The cuts were clean, and the ability to pivot the shoe was helpful in accessing tricky areas.

 Pros

-• The solid housing doesn’t vibrate or jump even when dealing with metal.
+• The sturdy housing remains stable and doesn’t vibrate or jump, even when cutting through metal.

 • A trigger lock is a sound safety feature.